 Selenium supports Chrome, Mozilla Firefox, Safari, Opera, and Internet Explorer browsers.
 And, it supports Linux, Mac, and Windows OS.

-Selenium is supported by various programming languages such as Java, Python, and Ruby, this is why testers having good knowledge of programming easily write code for test cases.
+Selenium is supported by various programming languages such as Java, Python, and Ruby, this is why testers who gain the skills from the Selenium Certification of programming can easily write code for test cases.

 Selenium is made up of four major components – Selenium IDE (Integrated Development Environment), Selenium RC (Remote Control), Selenium WebDriver, and Selenium Grid.

-Selenium IDE, also known as record or run tool, is an extension for both the browsers Google Chrome and Mozilla Firefox.
+Selenium IDE, also known as a record or run tool, is an extension for both the browsers Google Chrome and Mozilla Firefox.
 The tool is named as record die to its functionalities of recording and playback.
-Means it records and replay test cases to quicken the testing process.
+This means it records and replays test cases to quicken the testing process.
 To use it, no programming language expertise is required.

 Selenium WebDriver is just the modified form of Selenium RC.
 It addresses many issues that Selenium RC failed to resolve due to its limited design.
 Although it is an upgraded form of Selenium RC yet, in terms of architecture, both are entirely different.
 Since this tool also comes with programming language support and provides the flexibility of writing test cases hence, before using this tool, make sure you are good in any programming language.